sikunzzz/Python-Dashboard/README.md

 ### Project Summary

 * This project is an exercise to apply package of dash and plotly to build a dashboard in Python.
-* Inspired by a recent problem I met, computed minimum, maximum, mean and median of large volume of tick data
+* Inspired by a recent problem I met, computed minimum, maximum, mean and median of large volume of tick data.
 * Historical data and tick data for Henry Hub gas price and WTI oil price is collected from Thomson Reuter Refinitiv API using SQL query.
-* All source code can be found on my Github page [here](https://github.com/sikunzzz/Python-Dashboard)
+* All source code can be found on my Github page [here](https://github.com/sikunzzz/Python-Dashboard).

 ### Data collection
 Historical data is available from 2016-11-01 to 2018-10-31, while tick history is available from 2018-10-01 to 2018-12-31.